WATCH: Pennsylvania hunter films fox and fisher playing chase

 A Pennsylvania hunter in late November captured on video something rather peculiar.
 A fox and a fisher that appears to be playing chase.

-The 15-minute video recorded by Becky Rowe from her hunting stand, shows the two woodland predators running through the forest from tree to tree in a playful manner.
+The 5-minute video recorded by Becky Rowe from her hunting stand, shows the two woodland predators running through the forest from tree to tree in a playful manner.

 The video has been shared over 11,000 times since it was posted.